Marseille: Multi-cultural influences

 Multi-cultural Marseille can be observed by a visitor at the market at Noailles, also called Marché des Capucins, in old town near the Old Port.
 There, Lebanese bakeries, an African spice market, Chinese and Vietnamese groceries, fresh vegetables and fruit, shops selling couscous, shops selling Caribbean food are side by side with stalls selling shoes and clothing from around the Mediterranean.
 Nearby, people sell fresh fish and men from Tunisia drink tea.

 Although most Armenians arrived after the Armenian Genocide, Armenians had a long presence even before the 20th and late 19th centuries.
 Armenians, having an extensive trade network worldwide, massively traded with Marseille and its port.
 Most notably, during the 16th century, and after the Armenians gained a monopoly over Iranian silk, which was granted to them by Shah Abbas of Iran, the trade flow of Armenians of Marseille increased tremendously.
 Merchants of Armenian origin received trade privileges in France by Armand Jean du Plessis de Richelieu (1585–1642) and later on Jean-Baptiste Colbert (1619–1683) Marseille a free port in 1669.
 One notable Armenian-Iranian merchant gained a patent from Louis XIV (1638–1715) over Iranian silk.
 Armenians also became successful money-lenders and bankers in the city.
 Due to these policies and the multiculturalism of the city of Marseille, Armenians became very wealthy, and the legacy of the Armenians in the city still lives on.

+Multiculturalism in Marseille is not without its challenges; the city still does not have an official mosque, despite some estimates for the Muslim population in Marseille being as high as 40%.
+In addition, the city is still heavily segregated, between the poor, majority-Muslim north, and the richer, less Muslim south.
+And, "according to the Organisation for Economic Co-operation and Development thinktank, Marseille is the most economically divided city in Europe."

+Languages spoken in Marseille include French, Arabic, Occitan, and Marseillais.